 Local research has found that there is a lack of consensus of what constitutes high-quality Pre-K, that families experience barriers when navigating a disconnected and disparate system, and the city lacks the infrastructure to highlight best practices and identify opportunities for collective problem solving.
 In addition to these quality concerns, there is an additional need for Pre-K classrooms as the city continues to grow.

-In January 2017, Mayor Barry convened an Early Childhood Education Working Group of leaders from the city’s and state’s early childhood community to work on these important issues.
+In January 2017, former Mayor Megan Barry convened an Early Childhood Education Working Group of leaders from the city’s and state’s early childhood community to work on these important issues.
 After months of collaboration, their work produced “High-quality Start for All,” a comprehensive five-year education roadmap for improving quality and access of Pre-K throughout Nashville.
 It contains a research-based definition of quality that all Nashville Pre-K programs, whether run by Metro Nashville Public Schools, Head Start, or community providers, should subscribe to, train, and evaluate against.
 The report also includes a set of strategies that are aligned with structural areas that are key for successful early education environments and address barriers faced by parents, children, and educators.

 Read the strategy: High-quality Start for All or review a summary of the Pre-K strategy.